sjaganathan/homebridge-energy-file/README.md

-# homebridge-temperature-file
+# homebridge-energy-file

-This is a plugin for [homebridge](https://github.com/nfarina/homebridge) which makes it possible to create a temperature sensor in HomeKit via file.
+This is a plugin for [homebridge](https://github.com/nfarina/homebridge) which makes it possible to create an energy (light) sensor in HomeKit via file.
+This plugin uses code from homebridge-temperature-file and homebridge-sense-power-meter

 ## Why via file?